mturk/svcbatch/docs/building.md

 The binary should be inside **x64** subdirectory.

-Using Visual Studio there is an option to create svcbatch.exe that is statically linked to the MSVCRT library, which enables the produced binary to not depend on MSVCRT runtime dll's.
+Using Visual Studio, svcbatch.exe can be built as statically linked to the MSVCRT library.

-Simply add `_STATIC_MSVCRT=1` as nmake parameter:
+Add `_STATIC_MSVCRT=1` as nmake parameter:
 ```cmd
 > nmake -f Makefile.mak _STATIC_MSVCRT=1